falense/b2_fuse/README.md

 rsync -avzh --no-perms --no-owner --no-group dir1/ dir2/
 ```

+Option "--inplace" may also be useful.
+RSync creates a temporary file when syncing, this option will make RSync update the file inplace instead (Effectively twice as fast syncing).

 ####Using unison to synchronize against mounted folder

 Again, we ignore permissions as these are not applicable.